TeddyGavi/lighthouse-web-notes/Week_4/Day_2.md

 ### review of higher order functions and callbacks
-- callbacks are when a function is pased into another function as an argument
+- callbacks are when a function is passed into another function as an argument
 - higher order functions are anything that takes as a function as a parameter

 ### setTimeout